sfu-bigdata/range-driver-tutorials/README.md

 * Invoke different views and [visualizations to study relationships](#analysis) among variables and their effect on variation in detection performance
 * Perform further analyses and model building using the combined dataframe of detection and environmental data, consider event-based, and aggregation in time bins.
 Detailed examples are provided in our collection of [use cases](#use-cases).

+## Design goals

+Since field study data is usually located with researchers who plan and conduct field experiments, the goals of this tool are to:
+* run on researchers' desktops where acoustic telemetry data is available,
+* collect further relevant data of environmental conditions from external data sources, and
+* provide data analysis and visualization methods that can be tailored for unique study settings.

 ## <a name="quick-start"></a>Quick start guide

 TODO: entry-level examples of loading data from scratch with a small example

-## <a name="blocks"></a>Building blocks of the workflow

-To start, adopt a pre-configured setup and adjust the configuration of different stages, such as input file paths, and parameters of the data gathering and analysis pipeline.
+To get started, you can adopt a pre-configured setup by copying an example notebook and the YAML config and adjust input file paths and other parameters of the data gathering and analysis steps.
-For more detailed study, add custom processing steps and visualizations.
-Once detections and environmental data are combined in one dataframe, further ad-hoc analysis can happen in scripts or Jupyter notebooks using Python or R.
+Once detections and environmental data are combined in one dataframe, you can use it in your own scripts or notebooks for further analysis with Python or R.

+## <a name="blocks"></a>Step-by-step tutorials for detection analysis

+The tutorials here show relevant functions of the toolkit as they are used in practical workflows, consisting of a mix of manual and automated steps.
+We try to make workflows reproducible and reusable by capturing their setup with pieces of code and configuration text files.
+The result is an analysis report with generated figures, possibly including user interaction.

-### <a name="configuration"></a> Study setup - manage configuration options
+### <a name="configuration"></a> Manage configuration options

-Configuration options for data sources, processing, and analysis are organized in YAML files, text files that contain `key: value` pairs of strings, numbers, and lists, where keys can be nested via indentation, to organize information hierarchically.
+Configuration options are organized in YAML files - text files that contain `key: value` pairs of strings, numbers, and lists, where keys can be nested via indentation, to organize information hierarchically.
 The main-level keys of such a file are:
 * `reader`
 * `data`
 * etc.